CONSTITUTION of the HOME COUNTIES BOWLS ASSOCIATION

 6. ADMINISTRATION

-6.1 The affairs of the Association shall be conducted by a Management Council consisting of the Officers drawn from and the two accredited Delegates from each Member County, all of who shall be entitled to vote.
+6.1 The affairs of the Association shall be conducted by a Management Council formed from two accredited Delegates from each Member County, all of whom shall be entitled to vote.

-6.2 The Chairman of all meetings, besides having a deliberate vote, shall have a casting vote.
+6.2.
+The Chairman of meetings, besides having a deliberate vote, shall have a casting vote.

-6.6 The Management Council shall have power to fill any vacancy which may arise among the Officers during the year without calling a General Meeting.
-Any member so elected shall hold office until the next A.G.M.
+6.5.
+The Management Council shall have the power to fill a vacancy which may arise among the Officers during the year without calling a General Meeting.
+Any member so elected shall hold office until the next AGM.

 7. EMERGENCY COMMITTEE